WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 ...
 ```

 This will create a new React application for us to begin building our board.

-Let's try to start our application.
+Let's start our application.
 Webpack uses port 3000 when starting an application.
 Our server will be running on port 3001.
 To run both servers at the same time, we can start our server in one window and our React app in another.
-However, we can use a tool to run both these servers within the same window.
+However, we can also use a tool to run both these servers within the same window.

-## Concurrently
+## Using `concurrently`

-To run both our server and app at the same time, we're going to use an `npm` library called [`concurrently`](https://www.npmjs.com/package/concurrently). `concurrently` allows us to run both our API server and Webpack server at the same time.
+To run both our server and app at the same time, we'll use an `npm` library called [`concurrently`](https://www.npmjs.com/package/concurrently). `concurrently` allows us to run both our API server and Webpack server at the same time.

 ```bash
 # Inside idea-board directory